SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <b><p style="color: red;">Not recommended.</p></b>
 <p style="color: red;">This IMU is generally not recomended for new SlimeVR trackers.</p>

-Earlier version of the BNO085 without stabilisation firmware.
+This is an earlier version of the BNO085 without stabilization firmware.

 *This chip does not have sufficient test results for a conclusive summary.*